Quanli2022/PySTH/README.md

 * **Column B (Global tilt W*m?*nm??)**:

-  * This column provides the **global tilted irradiance** at each corresponding wavelength, expressed in **Watts per square meter per nanometer (W¡¤m??¡¤nm??)**.
+  * This column provides the **global tilted irradiance** at each corresponding wavelength, expressed in **Watts per square meter per nanometer (WÂ¡Â¤m??Â¡Â¤nm??)**.
 This value represents the amount of solar radiation received by a tilted surface for each wavelength.

 * **Columns C and E**: